‘Equity vs. Non-Equity’ Is a False Binary

 Embedded in that question is the assumption that these two paths are mutually exclusive, where choosing one means closing the door on the other…maybe forever.

 That assumption is wrong.
-It's wrong in the data, it's wrong in practice, and it's a lousy way to train founders how to build a durable, dynamic capital strategy.
+It's wrong in the data, it's wrong in practice, and it's a lousy way to train founders on how to build a durable, dynamic capital strategy.

-They're right if you’re talking about companies that don’t use any outside investment.
+Sure, if you’re talking about companies that don’t use any outside investment.
 The Fed's Small Business Credit Survey shows a large share of small businesses don't regularly use external financing.
 Running on revenue is real, common, and often a smart thing to do.
 But that's not the argument.
 Nobody said every founder needs to be engineering a multi-instrument capital strategy.

 Consider this: